jeremycorren/ctci/arrays/arrays.md

 #### Arrays

 A sequence of values stored sequentially in memory.
-Good for **lookup** and **append** operations.
+Good for **lookup** and **append** operations, but slow **insert** and **delete**.

 #### Static Arrays

 Declared with fixed size.

-Lookup: `O(1)` - since we can find `i`th item's address with byte arithmetic and random memory address can be accessed in constant time
+Lookup: `O(1)` - when accessing an address, processor caches nearby addresses.
+Since arrays are stored contiguously in memory, we can compute the `i`th item's address in constant time using byte arithmetic - as a result, iteration is also very fast

 Append: `O(1)` - lookup and set value in constant time